top of page

 • A properly stocked first aid box should contain plasters, gauze, bandages, gloves, antiseptic wipes, scissors, tweezers, painkillers, and a first aid manual

-• UK workplaces must comply with HSE regulations
+• UK workplaces must comply with HSE regulations under the Health and Safety (First Aid) Regulations 1981

 • Check supplies every three months to ensure items remain sterile and in-date

-• Contents vary based on location and risk assessment.
+• Contents vary based on location and risk assessment

 What Essential Items Should Be in a First Aid Box?